Watford Gap services

 Going right back to the days of The Blue Boar, Watford Gap has seen highs and lows that have all shaped Britain's motoring culture.
 The name 'Blue Boar' is still used on some internal documents as of 2021.

-In 2010, a large redevelopment of the northbound services saw a new entrance created, and the restaurant reduced from a large Restbite servery to a smaller Hot Food Co. counter.
+In 2010, a large redevelopment of the northbound service area saw a new entrance created, and the restaurant reduced from a large Restbite servery to a smaller Hot Food Co. counter.
 In 2012, this was changed to Roadchef's trial restaurant Fresh Food Café.

 A new LEON restaurant opened on the southbound side on 24 November 2021 in place of the Chozen Noodle unit.
-The Chozen Noodle unit will return in early December 2021 in the form of a hybrid unit alongside The Breakfast Kitchen.
+The Fresh Food Cafe unit was also replaced with a new Garden Square Deli unit in late December 2021 which offers Chozen Noodle products as well as New York Bakery products.

 Leicester Forest East (24 miles)